 (see CFR 1307.21)

 Controlled substances that are outdated, surplus, or contaminated must be disposed of according to federal regulations and DEA policy.
 Disposal of controlled substances must be effected through the use of a “reverse distributor.”
 A “reverse distributor” is a DEA registered entity that is legally allowed to handle controlled substance disposal.
 The CU System has established a reverse distributorship for the disposal of controlled substances.
-On the CU Boulder campus, the point of contact for the disposal of controlled substances is Mark Lapham, the Hazardous Materials Program Manager (303-492-8531; email@example.com).
+On the CU Boulder campus, disposal is handled by the Department of Environmental Health & Safety; the point of contact for the disposal of controlled substances is Mark Lapham, the Hazardous Materials Program Manager (303-492-8531; firstname.lastname@example.org).
 Depending on the origins of the controlled substances (e.g. expired with a current license, ‘spent’ materials, materials abandoned without a known registrant, etc.), different types of paperwork may be required to initiate and complete the disposal process.
 The Hazardous Materials Program Manager will be able to provide guidance in this regard.

 If you suspect a theft, immediately notify the CU Police Department (303-492-6666) and the local DEA Field Office (720-895-4231).
 In addition, the DEA requires that theft or loss of controlled substances be reported on DEA Form 106 Report of Theft or Loss of Controlled Substances.